 At any given time, everyone has a legal duty to act reasonably so as to avoid injuring other people.
 When people fail to meet this legal duty, they may be liable for any resulting harm experienced by others.
 This is a core principle of personal injury law.

 As an example, consider a car accident.
-If Driver A's car strikes Driver B's car after Driver A's car ran a red light, Driver B can sue Driver A (in most states) for resulting injuries.
-This is true even though Driver A did not intend to injure Driver B. Driver A will likely be liable for injuries to Driver B because Driver A owed a duty of care to act as a reasonable driver.
-A reasonable driver would not have driven through a red light because that act is dangerous.
-Thus, we can say that Driver A breached a duty of care.
+If Driver A's car strikes Driver B's car after Driver A ran a red light, Driver B can sue Driver A (in most states) for resulting injuries and vehicle damage.
+This is true even though Driver A did not intend to injure Driver B. Driver A will likely be liable for injuries to Driver B because Driver A had a duty to act as a reasonable driver, and to avoid acting in a way that might cause injury to others on the road.
+To put this another way, Driver A (like all drivers on the roads and highways) owes a duty of care to everyone else on the road.
+A reasonable driver would not have driven through a red light because that act is careless and likely to injure others.
+So, we can say that Driver A breached a duty of care.

 First, Pete would have to prove Dave's duty of care.
 Since Dave was driving a bus, he was a common carrier.
 We know that common carriers have a duty to act with a particularly high level of care to keep passengers safe.

 Second, Pete would have to prove that Dave breached the duty of care.
 Dave was using his phone while driving, ran a red light, and struck a truck because he wasn't paying attention.
 That would easily qualify as a breach of the duty to act reasonably to keep passengers safe.